 - Temporary Ban: Temporary bans are handed out for situations where a single warning may not suffice, and will prevent you from playing the game on our server for a set amount of time (usually applied with lengths of 1, 3, and 7 days).
 All attempts to evade a temporary ban (e.g. by multikeying) will result in the ban being made permanent.

 - Permanent Ban: Permanent bans are issued in two general cases.
 First, to force communication with staff regarding an issue which was left unresolved, usually due to the player logging out mid-discussion.
 Second, as a final attempt to curb a player's behaviour, following warnings and temporary bans.
+Once you have been permanently banned twice, you will no longer be able to appeal.

 To get a ban/jobban lifted, submit an Unban Request on our forums.